Brick House Ruins: Architecture

 Its architectural design is in keeping with American colonial architecture but exhibits French Huguenot influence.
 Possibly a simplified copy of the c.
-1675 Chateau de la Haye d'Esquermes near Loos les Lille, France, evidence of the French influence in its architecture is seen through many stucco enrichments to the exterior and its high-pitched roof.
+1675 Château de la Haye d'Esquermes near Loos les Lille, France, evidence of the French influence in its architecture is seen through extensive use of stucco ornament and its high-pitched roof.

 History

 It served as the plantation house for a 300 acre plantation.
 The estate was acquired in 1798 by the Jenkins family which maintains ownership to this day.

 In 1929 the house caught fire, with its wooden portion largely reduced to ashes and only its brick walls with stuccoed quoins and trim remaining.
 Until that time, it had not been significantly altered.